New York Area Exoplanets Meeting

 11:40 Tiger Lu A Massive Companion to the Ultra-hot Jupiter KELT-20b Suggests Formation Inside the Water-ice Line

-11:50 1-Min Lightening Talks
+11:50 1-Min Lightning Talks

 12:00 Lunch